opentap/opentap/doc/User Guide/Introduction/Readme.md

 A test step is an element which encapsulates some piece of functionality.
 It should perform a single *step* of the test being run.
 The definition given is intentionally vague, as a step can perform a myriad of actions.
 It could make a measurement using an instrument, or control a piece of hardware such as adjusting fan speed or voltage.
-It could also pause test exection, open a dialog window, make a web request, run a different program, or control the execution of other steps.
+It could also pause test execution, open a dialog window, make a web request, run a different program, or control the execution of other steps.

-The *associated data* of test steps mentioned previously can be seen in the figure, namely *step settings* and *resources*. *Enabled* is a common setting available on any step indicating whether or not it should be run.
+The aforementioned *associated data* of test steps refers to *step settings* and *resources*.
+Step settings affect the behavior of a step.
+All steps have three *common* settings:
+1. *Enabled* enables or disables the step.
 This is useful for temporarily disabling certain steps without making destructive changes to a plan.
-In addition, all steps can be named.
-Test steps all have a verdict.
-However, this verdict is not a part of the actual test plan.
-Rather, it is *set* during execution of the the test plan.
-These elements are shown *inside* the test plan because they directly affect execution behavior.
+2. *Step Name* sets the name of the step.
+This name will be reflected in the test plan as well.
+3. *Break Conditions* allows a step to override the break behavior specified in the engine settings.

+In addition to these common settings, a step may provide its own settings.
+These vary widely in functionality.
+For a *dialog step*, which opens a dialog box, the message in the dialog box is controlled by a step setting.
+The buttons in the dialog box (Yes / No / Cancel), and what happens when clicking those buttons, is also controlled by step settings.

 On the other hand, *Session Log* and *Result Listeners* are situated outside of the test plan because they interpret the output of the test, and do not influence it directly.
 Ensuring this decoupling between generation and interpretation of results guarantees that, say, a new database can be added to store results without making any changes to the test steps, or their execution.

 <!-- Result listeners are discussed in more detail in the [editor section](../Editors). -->

 <!-- For further discussion of test steps, see the [test step discussion section](../Test%20Steps). -->

 ## Verdicts

+Every test step has a verdict.
+However, this verdict is not a part of the actual test plan.
+Rather, it is *set* during the execution of the the test plan.

 *NotSet* is the default verdict for all test steps.
 A step can *set* a verdict during execution to indicate success.
-If everything went as expected, a test step will set the *Pass* verdict.
 A test plan ouputs a verdict according to the verdicts of its steps.
 The verdict of a test plan is the most *severe* verdict of its child steps.
-A verdict has one of 6 severities, detailed in the table below.
+A verdict has one of 6 severities, detailed in the following table:

 | Severity | Verdict      | Description                                                        |
 |----------|--------------|--------------------------------------------------------------------|
 | 1        | NotSet       | No verdict was set                                                 |